cailyn-craven/Supervised_learning_sci-kit_learn/Regression/README.md

 In the previous chapter, you used image and political datasets to predict binary and multiclass outcomes.
 But what if your problem requires a continuous outcome?
 Regression is best suited to solving such problems.
 You will learn about fundamental concepts in regression and apply them to predict the life expectancy in a given country using Gapminder data.

 + An example of a **Regression** problem is a bike share company using time and weather data to predict the number of bikes being rented at any given hour.
+The **target variable**, the number of bike rentals at any given hour is quantitative so it is best framed as a regression problem.